TobyRue/BTC/README.md

 This mod includes contributions from:

 TobinOakenshield (GitHub: TobyRue) – Creator of the spell_book model, originally featured in the Infinite Library mod.
-Proper credit is given in-game, in the mod description, and in the GitHub repository.
+Proper credit is given, in the mod description, and in the GitHub repository.
 If used elsewhere, the Infinite Library mod will also be credited accordingly.

 Recommended Mods
 Once BTC is fully released and available for download, I highly recommend using it alongside: